 What is a Probe?

 Probes that make use of physical contact, rather than optical light or lasers, rely on spherical tips made from ruby or another rigid and stable material that won’t change size due to temperature fluctuations.

-The stylus is connected to exquisitely sensitive electronics that detect even the slightest deviation in electrical resistance coming from the probe.
-Each time the spherical tip contacts a solid object and is forced to deflect, that generates an electrical pulse which is sent to the computer which maps out a point on our imaginary X-Y-Z space.
-Hundreds or thousands of such points are collected, depending on the geometry and size of the part.
+The probe and stylus are connected to exquisitely sensitive electronics that detect even the slightest deviation in electrical resistance coming from the probe.
+Each time the spherical tip contacts a solid object and is forced to deflect it generates an electrical signal which is recorded in the computer.
+Any number of points can be measured depending on the requirements of the part.

 Very soft and pliable rubbers or elastomers might be so yielding under the touch of the probe that the surface deflects slightly, causing an errant reading.
 Other techniques involving lasers or visible light would then be employed for a more accurate measurement.